Shaikh Zayed University

 Shaikh Zayed University (SZU; د شیخ زاید پوهنتون), also known as Khost University (د خوست پوهنتون), is a public university in the city of Khost, southeastern Afghanistan.
-With its original name "Afghan University Peshawar", it was initially established in 2000 in Peshawar.
-It was shifted to Khost by special orders of the former Afghan President Hamid Karzai.
-The university was named after Shaikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates, who sponsored the construction of its campus in Khost.
+With its original name Afghan University Peshawar, it was initially established in 2000 in Peshawar.
+It was shifted to Khost by special orders of the former Afghan President Hamid Karzai, and was officially registered in 2003.
+The university was named after Shaikh Zayed bin Sultan Al Nahyan, the first President of the United Arab Emirates (UAE), who sponsored the construction of its campus in Khost.

-Shaikh Zayed University was officially registered in 2003.
-The work on the university was officially started during Hakim Taniwal's governorship of Khost Province.
-The next governor, Merajuddin Patan, made a trip to the UAE (United Arab Emirates), and requested funds for the completion of the university.
+Work on the university started when Governor Hakim Taniwal was in office.
+The next governor, Merajuddin Patan, made a trip to the UAE, and requested funds for the completion of the university.
 In order to honor UAE's help, the university was renamed Shaikh Zayed University.
-Governor Patan had a track record for opening schools, and supporting education for all genders, so it was only natural for him to push for the construction of Shaikh Zayed University.
-The university's new campus was officially inaugurated in March 2008.
+Governor Patan had a track record for opening schools, and supporting education for all genders, so it was only natural for him to push for the construction of SZU.
+The university's new campus was officially inaugurated in March of 2008.

-Shaikh Zayed University has 9 faculties and more than 3,000 students.
+SZU has 9 faculties and more than 3,000 students.
 It has a private radio station for journalism faculty.
 It is the only university in Afghanistan with a faculty in computer science.
 It has a hostel for students, and medical students are trained at the government-run Khost Hospital.

-Shaikh Zayed University is one of 11 Afghan educational institutions that have e-learning facilities, provided by USAID.
+It is one of 11 Afghan educational institutions that have e-learning facilities, provided by the USAID.